NinthBurn/graph_coloring/README.md

   later time be complete.
 - Our tasks are run on a work stealing thread pool to incentivise the processor to take tasks equally and not starve other threads from work.
+- For each color in the step, we will submit a new task.
+If it completes, then we will continue to the next vertex on that same task, which will then spawn more tasks for each color of that next vertex.
+- We boot up all tasks at the same time.
+Then, in a separate loop, we check the results of every call by waiting for the Future to complete.

 ### Command line arguments
 - The first argument must be this in order to enable multithreading: `true`